LanceJensen/hcp/hcp/README.txt

 What: HTTP Copy Utility allows you to host your file system for copying on the intranet/internet.

+HTTP Copy Utility is a simple to use and deploy http file copy solution.

+What: HTTP Copy Utility allows you to host your file system for copying on the intranet/internet.

 How to build:
-	1. Download the project from GitHub:
+	1. Download the project from GitHub: https://github.com/LanceJensen/hcp/hcp
 	2. Run maven command goals clean and install i.e. "mvn clean install" in the same directory as the project pom.xml.

 How to download:
-	1. Simply pull down from GitHub using your favorite browser from:
+	1. Simply pull down from GitHub using your favorite browser from: https://github.com/LanceJensen/hcp/raw/master/hcp/LatestRelease/hcp-1.0.1.jar

 How to use:
 	1. Start the server. i.e. "java -jar hcp-1.0.0.jar"	// Works on Mac/Window/*nix OS's